Anaerobic Digestion Facility at Little Miami Plant

 OVERVIEW

-MSD is designing and building an anaerobic digestion facility at the Little Miami treatment plant to process waste solids from the Little Miami, Polk Run, and Sycamore Creek treatment plants on the east side of Hamilton County.
-Waste solids, also known as treatment residuals, are removed from wastewater during the treatment process.
+MSD designed and is now constructing an anaerobic digestion facility at the Little Miami Wastewater Treatment Plant (WWTP) in the East End/Columbia-Tusculum neighborhoods.
+The facility will process waste solids from the Little Miami, Polk Run, and Sycamore Creek treatment plants on the east side of Hamilton County.
+These solids are currently being landfilled.

 WHAT IS ANAEROBIC DIGESTION?